jennie6151/cookbook/README.md

 * [Bootstrap 4](https://getbootstrap.com/docs/4.0/getting-started/introduction/)
     * Web framework used to help style this single page application
 * [BBC Good Food](https://www.bbcgoodfood.com/)
-    *Used for the recipes (so I didn't have to channel my inner Delia Smith)
+    *Used for the recipe content (so I didn't have to channel my inner Delia Smith)
 * [Git](https://git-scm.com/)
     * Used for version control
 * [Heroku](https://www.heroku.com/)